lamalab-org/PolyStabilis/README.md

 # PolyNanoStabML: Polymer Nanoparticle Stability Prediction

-PolyNanoStabML is a machine learning project aimed at predicting the stability of polymer nanoparticles based on their composition and properties.
-This project uses data on polymer nanoparticles, including their acyclic and cyclic Degree of Substitution (DS), to predict stability measurements in different buffer conditions.
+PolyNanoStabML is a machine learning-based application for predicting the stability of polymer nanoparticles.
+The tool leverages regression and classification models to predict nanoparticle stability.
+Specifically, it uses regression model to predict half-life stability in acetate buffer and classification models to predict stability in PBS buffer.

 ## Project Overview